z-esmaily/Spawn_Gradient_Descent/README.md

 ### Findings
 <p align="justify">
 The spawning step improves exploration during optimization, enabling more effective exploitation in subsequent SGD steps.
 An alternative version of our optimizer, <b>spawngdMS</b>, introduces more frequent spawning steps relative to SGD steps.
-This version, along with the standard SpGD, can be found in the <i>optimizers</i> *optimizers* folder.
+This version, along with the standard SpGD, can be found in the <code>optimizers</code> folder.
 </p>

 ### Results